theminingco/.github/README.md

 ### Example

-An example workflow for creating, training and serving a `fox` model could be:
+An example workflow for creating, training and serving a model could be:

-* Create a fresh model using `python3 -m perceptron.create`
+* Create a fresh model using `python3 -m perceptron.create`.
-* Prepare the training and test data `python3 -m data.prepare`
+* Prepare the training and test data `python3 -m data.prepare`.
-* Train the model `python3 -m perceptron.train`
+* Train the model `python3 -m perceptron.train`.
-* Test the model on a test set `python3 -m perceptron.test`
+* Test the model on a test set `python3 -m perceptron.test`.
-* Run inference on a newly created sample `python3 -m perceptron.infer`
+* Run inference on a newly created sample `python3 -m perceptron.infer`.
-* Start an inference api `python3 -m server.api`
+* Start an inference api `python3 -m server.api`.

+## Third-party tools

+* Machine learning models are trained using [PyTorch](https://pytorch.org).
+* Server API is created using [FastAPI](https://fastapi.tiangolo.com).

-*Copyright © 2023 jewl.app*
+*Copyright © 2023 ⛏ The Mining Company*